Onion

 Like Our Videos?
 Then, follow us and subscribe to YouTube for the latest recipe video updates.

-Firstly cut the onion slices to moderately thin and add them
+Firstly, cut the onion slices into moderately thin slices and add them

 Keep aside